 Whatever you decide ensure that you are clear about what you require, so you are not disappointed on the day.

 Once the photographer has all this information, they will be able to give you a final quote.

 TIPS Ensure you shoot all your tops and bottoms separately as well as the outfit, as you will need these individual shots for your e-commerce store.

 Include shots with eye contact directly into the camera – they create powerful and strong images that connect the model with your customer.

-Ask your photographer to shoot images in both portrait and landscape so you have variety of images for different platforms.
+Ask your photographer to shoot images in both portrait and landscape so you have a variety of images for different platforms.

 These shots take longer to shoot, so make sure that the garment sits perfectly on the model.
-These images will be shot as high resolution files so your customer can zoom in, so you need to pay close attention to all the finer details.
+These images will be shot as high-resolution files so your customer can zoom in, so you need to pay close attention to all the finer details.
 You may also choose to have a simple background that makes your garment pop for these photos.

 Campaign and editorial:

 These are all about capturing the mood of your collection.
 Get creative!
 Garments can be styled in a more editorial style to really show off your brand, so choose your signature pieces, generally between eight and 10 looks.
 You can also bring in props to tell the story if you are doing a studio shoot, or choose an amazing location that amplifies your theme.
 It’s all about creating drama and attention through amazing photos.

 The two shoots can be done on the same day, but you have to really be organized with military timing!
 Most photos shoots run for eight hours, so if you suspect you will not be able to achieve both in one day then you may have to consider two half-day hour shoots, but remember this will come at a cost, so it really depends on your budget.